pantheon-systems/documentation/source/content/guides/secure-development/05-two-factor-authentication.md

 Duo configuration settings and keys are stored in the database.
 To avoid setting up new keys for each environment you can:

-  - synchronize and import your database
+  - Synchronize and import your database

-  - use a tool like [WP-CFM](/wp-cfm)
+  - Use a tool like [WP-CFM](/wp-cfm)

-  - keep the new application page from the Duo Admin panel open, and reenter the values for each environment
+  - Keep the new application page from the Duo Admin panel open, and reenter the values for each environment

 </Alert>